×

 6 Optional: Configures your machine pool to deploy machines as non-guaranteed AWS Spot Instances.
 For information, see Amazon EC2 Spot Instances in the AWS documentation.
 If you select Use Amazon EC2 Spot Instances for a machine pool, you cannot disable the option after the machine pool is created.

-7 Optional: If you have opted to use Spot Instances, you can specify this argument to define a maximum hourly price for a Spot Instance.
+7 Optional: If you choose to use Spot Instances, you can specify this argument to define a maximum hourly price for a Spot Instance.
 If this argument is not specified, the on-demand price is used.

 Your Amazon EC2 Spot Instances might be interrupted at any time.
 Use Amazon EC2 Spot Instances only for workloads that can tolerate interruptions.